brec-c/proxy-hem/README.md

 #Usage

+The proxy server will setup to run at http://localhost:3000 by default.
+Configuration for this is coming soon.

 Proxy-hem should be run from the directory where the slug.json file exists.
 You can specify a port for Hem to use using -p.
 Otherwise, the only Hem command used is 'server'.

 The API server is expected to be running at https://localhost:4000.
 Configuration for this is coming soon.